Texas Poised to Overtake Northern Virginia in Data Center Capacity, But Capital Flows Tell a Different Story

 The bifurcation between capacity growth and investment preferences reflects a maturing data center sector navigating conflicting priorities.
 Texas offers the scale necessary for AI compute workloads—facilities spanning 200-400 acres with power contracts exceeding $100 million annually—but Northern Virginia provides the liquidity and tenant credit quality that institutional investors prioritize.

 For CRE professionals, this divergence creates distinct opportunities.
-Developers pursuing speculative construction in Texas face higher execution risk but potential returns exceeding 300 basis points above Northern Virginia comparables.
-Meanwhile, Northern Virginia assets trade at cap rates compressed by 50-75 basis points, reflecting investor willingness to accept lower yields for proven market fundamentals.
+Developers pursuing speculative construction in Texas face higher execution risk relative to the more liquid Northern Virginia market, where investor demand remains robust due to proven fundamentals and near-zero vacancy.

 The trend also signals a broader shift in how the industry values data center real estate.
-As AI workloads demand increasingly specialized facilities—dedicated substations, advanced cooling systems, and power purchase agreements spanning 15-20 years—the distinction between "capacity markets" and "investment markets" may become permanent.
+As AI workloads demand increasingly specialized facilities—dedicated substations and advanced cooling systems—the distinction between "capacity markets" and "investment markets" may become permanent.

 The message for market participants is clear: understand whether your strategy prioritizes operational scale or investment returns, because in the AI era, those goals increasingly lead to different addresses.